scala/scala/README.rst

    |   +--actors/               The sources of the Actor library.
    |   +--compiler/             The sources of the Scala compiler.
    |   +--library/              The sources of the core Scala library.
+   |   +--subscript/            The sources of the core SubScript library.
+   |   +--subscript/examples    The sources of SubScript example applications
    |   ---swing/                The sources of the Swing library.
    +--target/       †           Build products output directory for sbt.
    +--test/                     The Scala test suite.